21"""Abstract Base Classes for the different device types.

 1354 A `StageAxis` represents a single axis of a stage and is not a

-class:`Device` instance on itself.
-Even stages
+1355 :class:`Device` instance on itself.
+Even stages with a single

-as Z-axis piezos, are implemented
+1356 axis, such as Z-axis piezos, are implemented as a `StageDevice`

 1357 composed of a single `StageAxis` instance.

-for `StageAxis` maps to that of `StageDevice` so
+1359 The interface for `StageAxis` maps to that of `StageDevice` so

 1360 refer to its documentation.